TheNorthernLight/InfoSec_h5/README.md

         $ gpg --gen-key

+to see our's key, we can run the following command:

+        $ gpg --fingerprint

 ![GPG_use_example](11.JPG)

 3. Then we can encrypt a message.
 To encrypt a message, we can use the following command: